Vasishtha: Disciples

-The Vashishtha Head
+The Vasishtha Head

-A copper casting of a human head styled in the manner described for Vashishtha was discovered in 1958 in Delhi.
+A copper casting of a human head styled in the manner described for Vasishtha was discovered in 1958 in Delhi.
 This piece has been dated to around 3700 BCE, plus minus 800 years, in three western universities (ETH Zurich, Stanford and UC) using among other methods carbon-14 dating tests, spectrographic analysis, X-ray dispersal analysis and metallography.
-This piece is called "Vashishtha head", because the features, hairstyle, tilak and other features of the casting resembles the description for Vashishtha in Hindu texts.
+This piece is called "Vasishtha head", because the features, hairstyle, tilak and other features of the casting resembles the description for Vasishtha in Hindu texts.

-The significance of "Vashishtha head" is unclear because it was not found at an archaeological site, but in open Delhi market where it was scheduled to be remelted.
+The significance of "Vasishtha head" is unclear because it was not found at an archaeological site, but in open Delhi market where it was scheduled to be remelted.
 Further, the head had an inscription of "Narayana" suggesting that the item was produced in a much later millennium.
 The item, states Edwin Bryant, likely was re-cast and produced from an ancient pre-2800 BCE copper item that left significant traces of matter with the observed C-14 dating.

-Vashishtha Temples
+Vasishtha Temples

-There is an Ashram dedicated to Vashishtha in Guwahati, India.
+There is an Ashram dedicated to Vasishtha in Guwahati, India.
 This Ashram is situated close to Assam-Meghalaya border to the south of Guwahati city and is a major tourist attraction of Guwahati.
-Vashishtha's Temple is situated in Vashisht village, Himachal Pradesh.
+Vasishtha's Temple is situated in Vashisht village, Himachal Pradesh.
 Vashishtha Cave, a cave on the banks of Ganges at Shivpuri, 18 km from Rishikesh is also locally believed to be his winter abode and houses a Shiva temple, also nearby is Arundhati Cave.

 Guru Vashishtha is also the primary deity at Arattupuzha Temple known as Arattupuzha Sree Dharmasastha in Arattupuzha village in Thrissur district of Kerala.
 The famous Arattupuzha Pooram is a yearly celebration where Sri Rama comes from the Thriprayar Temple to pay obeisance to his Guru at Arattupuzha temple.